PlanetScale quickstart guide

 Make sure you first have downloaded and installed the PlanetScale CLI.

 You will also need a PlanetScale account.
-You can sign up for a free PlanetScale account here or run pscale signup to create an account straight from the CLI.
+You can sign up for a PlanetScale account here or run pscale signup to create an account straight from the CLI.

 Sign in to your account